DE0CH/velarium/docs/ib/ib_docs.md

 There are primarily three parts that enabled the cloud storage — provisioning and configuring an S3 bucket, integrating the storage into Django models, and optimisation by allowing the user to directly upload into the s3 bucket without having to go through the server.

-The bucket is called `codestudy` — the name of the application and an IAM user is created in AWS with the following policy.
+The bucket is called `codestudy` — the name of the application, and an IAM user is created in AWS with the following policy.

 ```json
 {